The greatest alarm arose at the circumstance, that assemblies of the Latin states were held at the grove of Ferentina; and an unequivocal

 In 1944, similar to other towns on the Alban Hills, Marino was bombed and the destruction of a group of houses unveiled one of the towers built by the Frangipane to protect Porta Napoletana, the southern gate of the town.
 In the Middle Ages the initial section of Via Appia from Rome to Velletri via Albano was abandoned.
 It was replaced by Via Corriera, an alternative route which crossed Marino.

 Fontana dei Quattro Mori was built in 1632 to celebrate the victory of the Christian fleet at Lepanto in 1571 and the return to Marino of Marcantonio II Colonna, commander of the Papal galleys.
 The fountain portrays four Ottoman prisoners tied to a crowned column, a heraldic symbol of the Colonna; the basin is supported by mermaids, another heraldic symbol of that family.
 In origin the fountain was located near Palazzo Colonna and it was damaged when the building was bombed.
 You may wish to see it on the day it pours wine (Sagra dell'Uva).
+The image used as background for this page shows a detail of an Ottoman woman.

 (left) Interior of S. Lucia, a former parish church near the Frangipane tower; it now houses a small archaeological museum;